segmentio/segment-docs/src/unify/linked-profiles/setup-guides/snowflake-setup.md

 On this page, you'll learn how to connect your Snowflake data warehouse to Segment.

-Within Snowflake, log in with a user that has admin priveleges to provide Segment Linked Profiles with the necessary permissions below.
+Log in to Snowflake with a user that has admin privileges to provide Segment Linked Profiles with the necessary permissions below.

 > info ""
 > Both Linked Events and Linked Profiles support Snowflake.